adam-hilton/MP-Music/readme.md

 # Mediapipe Midi

-Mediapipe Midi is a series of simple script that use Mediapipe, OpenCV, and Mido to turn your movements into usable MIDI.
+Mediapipe Midi is a series of simple scripts that use Mediapipe, OpenCV, Mido, and OSC to turn your movements into usable data that can be used for

 ## Dependencies & Usage